woylie/flop_phoenix/README.md

   end
 ```

-This method allows you to update page size while maintaining browser history.
+This method allows you to update the page size while maintaining browser history.

 If you wish to implement cursor-based pagination, see
 `Flop.Phoenix.cursor_pagination/1` for setup instructions.